 Bluehost is among one of the most sought after web hosting affiliate programs. $11 million in commissions was paid in 2018 to affiliates.

 It’s easy and free to sign up; no requirements are necessary to meet.
 There is no cap on commissions, and they pay you $65 per referral.

 A variety of hosting options

 If you’re looking to stick with just one hosting company as your business grows, Bluehost has an answer for that.
-They provide four plans, so you don’t have to switch for server upgrades as your site grows: shared hosting, cloud hosting, WordPress hosting VPS, dedicated, and reseller hosting plans are available.
+They provide four plans, so you don’t have to switch for server upgrades as your site grows: shared hosting, cloud hosting, WordPress hosting VPS, dedicated server, and reseller hosting plans are available.

 Quick Start Plan